-Early in 2019, Prime Minister Scott Morrison’s LNP government announced that it planned to introduce a new federal Religious Discrimination Act, which would make ‘religious beliefs’ a protected attribute.
+Early in 2019, Prime Minister Scott Morrison’s LNP government announced its intention to introduce a new federal Religious Discrimination Act, which would make ‘religious beliefs’ a protected attribute.

 How we can help

-If you have experienced discrimination on the basis of your religious belief or activity, our team of Australian workplace lawyers and industrial advocates at Discrimination Claims can help.
+If you have experienced discrimination on the basis of your religious belief or activity, or lack of religious belief, our team of Australian workplace lawyers and industrial advocates can help.

-IMPORTANT: If you have been dismissed from employment because of your religious belief or activity, you only have 21 days from the date of your dismissal to lodge a claim, so don’t delay!
+If you are dismissed from employment because of your religious belief or activity, or lack of religious belief, you only have 21-days from the date of dismissal to file a claim, so don’t delay!